kanamandarajesh/Amazon-Linux/Phone-Interview.md

 Once all of that is complete, you’re presented with a login screen (if required) or a ready desktop environment, and the system is ready for use.

-Does this help, or were you looking for more technical details on any of the steps?
 ---

 ### 11. **Routing process troubleshooting: What steps will you take when your system is not booting up properly?**